ai2cm/fv3core/.github/pull_request_template.md

-## Description
+## Purpose

-Describe the content of the PR and links to related issues, bugs of features.
+Describe the purpose of this PR and the motivation if relevant to understanding.
+Include links to related issues, bugs or features.
+Include the sections below that apply.

+## Code changes:
+Provide a list of relevant code changes and the side effects they have on other code.

-## Requirements
+## Requirements changes:
+Provide a list of any changes made to requirements or linting, e.g. changes to files requirements*.txt, constraints.txt, setup.py, pyproject.toml, pre-commit-config.yaml as well as a reason if not included in the Purpose section (e.g. incompatibility, updates, etc)

+##Infrastructure changes:
+Provide a list of changes that impact the infrastructure around running the code -- that is, changes to Makefiles, docker files, git submodules, or .jenkins (testing infrastructure changes).
+If Jenkins plans are also being manually changed, indicate that as well.

 Before submitting this PR, please make sure:

 - [ ] You have followed the coding standards guidelines established at [Code Review Checklist](https://paper.dropbox.com/doc/Code-Review-Checklist--BD7zigBMAhMZAPkeNENeuU2UAg-IlsYffZgTwyKEylty7NhY).
-- [ ] The code builds cleanly without new errors or warnings
-- [ ] The code passes all the existing tests
+- [ ] Docstrings and type hints are added to new and updated routines, as appropriate
-- [ ] All relevant documentation has been updated or added
+- [ ] All relevant documentation has been updated or added (e.g. README, CONTRIBUTING docs)
+- [ ] Unit tests are added or updated for non-stencil code changes

 Additionally, if this PR contains code authored by new contributors:

-- [ ] The names of all the new contributors have been added to an updated version of the CONTRIBUTORS file included in the PR
+- [ ] The names of all the new contributors have been added to CONTRIBUTORS.md